galaxyproject/tools-iuc/docs/guide_for_reviewers.md

 **&lt;requirements&gt;**

-* [ ] Are there corresponding conda packages?
+* [ ] Are there corresponding conda packages in best practice channels?
 * [ ] Are they versioned correctly with `@TOOL_VERSION@`? (or multiple packages/docker containers with correctly described versions)
 * [ ] If using R/Perl/Python/Ruby packages etc versions specified in correctly formatted `*_environment` tags?

 **&lt;~~code~~&gt;**

-* [ ] this tagset has been deprecated and should not be used.
+* [ ] this tagset has been deprecated and should not be used.  [galaxyproject/galaxy#2712](https://github.com/galaxyproject/galaxy/issues/2712)

 **&lt;stdio&gt;**